The Daisy Chain

 as many blanks as possible.

 I'll be sharing bits of pieces of my research process, stumbling blocks, directional changes and thoughts as I find them interesting and figure someone else might too.
 Keep an eye out here or on my Facebook or Instagram pages, where I will post updates from time-to-time using the hashtag #thedaisychain.
-Don't expect great writing (punctuation or grammar oops), it is just going to be quick, informal information, discoveries and musings.
-I'm too much of a procrastinator to spend a lot of time editing and not working on the project.
-I hope you enjoy reading it as much as I am enjoying the research.
+This space is just going to be quick, informal information, discoveries and musings.
 Jo

 Louisa May Alcott - author and legend.